seeker-3/superball-notes/README.md

 2. When you make swaps, try to make swaps that will increase the size of two sets at once.
 3. Add a higher priority to sets with a goal space.

+I did not worry about the point values of the sets, I mostly just focused on clearing tiles and staying alive.
+I figured the larger scoring sets would clear eventually.

 Overall, I still think this was a pretty basic solution.
 I came up with a simple way of doing this, and I was surprised at how well it worked honestly.
 It worked well enough that I didn't spend a lot of time coming up with elaborate solutions, so I think what I did probably still could have been refined plenty more.

 In a nutshell, I tried each, swap, computed a score for each swap, then pick the best score.
 This was by no means an efficient solution.